iLerich/lovely-dogs/README.md

 # lovely-dogs
-It is an app to load dog images.
+It is a great app to load dog images.

 ## Tech stack
 Nest.js + Angular